rahulk0407/Rahul_PORTFOLIO/README.md

 # Rahul_PORTFOLIO

 # Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).
+Presented in the form of iPython and Notebooks.

 For a more visually pleasant experience for browsing the portfolio, check out [sajalsharma.com](http://sajalsharma.com)

-#### The R portfolio is located [here](http://rpubs.com/sajal_sharma/).

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._

 ## Contents